 This page is an index of posts about stories published in titles other than Jinty, giving historical context to the publication environment of the time.

-- The Terror Behind the Bamboo Curtain (1975) – war story featuring the struggle between (anti-)hero Big Jim Blake, and well-named evil Japanese commander Sado.
+- The Terror Behind the Bamboo Curtain (1975), artist Giancarlo Alessandrini, writers Charles Herring (credited) Pat Mills, John Wagner, Tom Tully (?).
+War story featuring the struggle between “Big Jim” Blake and well-named evil Japanese commander Sado.